H3AR7B3A7/DesignPatterns/README.md

 - Are well-proved and testified solutions since they have been built upon the knowledge and experience of expert software developers.
 - Don't guarantee an absolute solution to a problem.
 They provide clarity to the system architecture and the possibility of building a better system.

-Design patterns could be divided in:
+Design patterns can be divided in:
 - Creational Design Patterns
 - Structural Design Patterns
 - Behavioral Design Patterns